LLNL/variorum/src/docs/sphinx/BuildingVariorum.rst

 --------

 Variorum uses CMake for its build system.
-Building Variorum creates the libvariorum library.
+Building Variorum creates the variorum library.

 The build dependencies for a minimal build require the following: